LeanerCloud/aws-ipv4-cost-viewer/README.md

 ## Further improvement ideas (contributions welcome)

-- Add support for more resources included in the ENI list. (e.g. ECS, APIGW, etc.)
+- Add support for more resources included in the ENI list. (e.g. ECS, APIGW, etc.), see [here](https://kloudle.com/academy/how-to-get-all-public-ip-addresses-in-your-aws-account/) for more details.
 - Add support for additional resources not included in the ENI list. (e.g. VPN endpoints, etc.)
 - Properly integrate the subnets view currently available when running with --subnets.
 - Add support to dump data as CSV, JSON, YAML, XLSX, and whatever other file types may make sense.
 - Add some nice anonymized screenshots to the Readme file.
+(DONE)

 ## Prerequisites